 A hit with many birds, from wrentits to flycatchers, purplish-blue elderberries grow in clusters.
 If you somehow can harvest the berries yourself before the birds devour them, they make a delicious pie filling, jam or syrup.

 What’s more festive than holly’s bright-red berries clustered among dark-green leaves?
 Although the fruit can be mildly toxic and irritating to humans, birds seem to have no problem with it.
 Research suggests that the berries lose some of their toxicity after the first frost, which is when birds tend to chow down on them.
-Another thing to know about holly: It’s dioecious, meaning you need to have both male and female plants to ensure that fruit will be produced.
+Another thing to know about these berry bushes: It’s dioecious, meaning you need to have both male and female plants to ensure that fruit will be produced.

 Follow these simple tips to attract winter birds.